whoisryosuke/clawdio/README.md

 This library exports audio worklets to use in the Web Audio API.

 **Rust WASM** modules go inside `/modules/` folder.
 Each module should be self-contained and able to build itself using `wasm-pack`.
-This is based off the [rust-wasm-library-template](https://github.com/whoisryosuke/rust-wasm-library-template).
+Each module is based off the [rust-wasm-library-template](https://github.com/whoisryosuke/rust-wasm-library-template).
+The whole folder itself is a monorepo, allowing for sharing code between modules if needed.
+Find more info [in the README there](modules\README.MD).

 **Frontend JS** code goes in `/packages/clawdio/src/` folder.
 Export any functions, components, etc using the `index.ts` file.
 This gets distributed to NPM.
 This based off [react-vite-library-boilerplate](https://github.com/whoisryosuke/react-vite-library-boilerplate).

-> The library code is packaged together, but each WASM module is bundled and fetched individually to reduce the library size.
+> The library code is packaged together into one file (e.g. `clawdio.es.js`), but each worklet and WASM module are bundled and fetched individually to reduce the library size.
 You can also install each Rust module individually and use them directly if desired.

 ### Creating new worklet